deejaygraham/intro-to-coding/transcript.md

  Type code into window and press flash to download.

+ Errors are shown scrolling across the screen on the device.

+Download simple game

+Show a picture

+Show a picture
+delay
+Show a different picture

+Run forever with while true

+Run until button pushed

+Play with it

+Change the picture on an event accelerometer

+Can we clean it up.

+Example games:

+Magic 8 ball

+balancing ball - play and adapt it.
+Make it more responsive, less responsive.

 ## Sonic Pi

 1 hour

 Only if we have enough time.

+Simple programming language for music.
+Play note

+Play notes in sequence

+Sleep for a delay time.

+Changing length of delay with a variable.

+Transposing music using variables - root note and intervals

+Scales

+Major scale definition
+Same form of code but with different starting note. same code, different variable.

+Repeating patterns

+how many times to repeat something